 The embossed copy is in reference to Captain Adam Henry Bogardus who was a world champion trap shooter who invented the first practical glass ball trap in 1877 and patented various designs of glass target balls.
 Stolberger is an industrial German city.
 Glashutten means glass factory or glass works.
 AG is an abbreviation of Aktiengesellschaft, which is a German term for a public limited company.

-See other Bogardus target balls in the Virtual Museum:
+See other Bogardus target balls in the museum Target Ball Gallery:

 Stolberg is a town in North Rhine-Westphalia, Germany.
 It has a long history as an industrial town and belongs to the district Aachen and the lower district court of Eschweiler.
 Stolberg is first mentioned in documents from the 12th century as it became an important center of brass production when Protestant brass producers resettled to Stolberg from Aachen around 1600 to escape religious persecution and economic restrictions.
 The nickname of Stolberg, Die Kupferstadt (the Copper City), thus derives not from copper but from brass, “yellow copper”.
 The Kupferhöfe (copper yards) where brass was originally produced and the brass manufacturers built their mansions remain as reminders of the brass manufacturers that dominated Stolberg and its economy.

 The industrialization of Stolberg is based on a wide variety of natural resources including rich deposits of local ore (zinc, lead, iron) as well as coal.
 Roasting of sulphuric ores yielded sulphuric acid, which, together with locally exploited limestone, served as a bae for the production of soda.
 At those times, soda was a key product needed in large quantities in the process of making glass, for the production of detergents and in the textile industry.